fwbrandao/mathGame/README.md

 There will be you (avatar) standing at some pilar.

 The pilar is about to colapse, you have to jamp to another pilar.

+There's 2 (or 3, havent decided yet) pilars in front of you with some numbers.